 Overall, Germany is safe for solo female travellers.
 There aren’t really going to be many more issues (if any at all) than your home country has in terms of safety for women.
 There’s a low crime rate and you should feel safe walking around – especially outside of big cities.

-Berlin, however, is a great place for a solo female travel trip.
+However, Berlin is safe and is a great place for a solo female travel trip.
 There are great hostels, a ton of fun stuff to do, and a load of other female travellers doing what you’re doing, so it’s a perfect place to chat, share travel tips and make friends to explore Germany with.

 Despite any issues it may have with gender inequality, it’s nothing compared to many places around the world.
 Women enjoy equal social standing (most of the time), with Angela Merkel as a chancellor.
 It’s a liberal, progressive country that’s fun to be in!